Having ruled out human error, the reasons an HP-42S program may not work correctly in Free42 are:

 Apps are still allowed to write to a specific directory, dedicated to just that app.
 These app-specific directories are named Android/data/<app-id>.
 In order to allow Free42 to write to your SD card, you should create a directory named Android/data/com.thomasokken.free42 on the SD card.
 Free42 will be able to write to this directory.

-These functions have existed for quite some time, but in versions prior to 1.4.78, LOCAT in the Android version didn't work, because the app didn't have permission to access the GPS.
+These functions have existed for quite some time, but in releases prior to 1.4.78, LOCAT in the Android version didn't work, because the app didn't have permission to access the GPS.
 Someone brought this to my attention, and I released 1.4.78 for Android to fix this bug.
 So now LOCAT works, but whether you ever use it or not, you will have to grant permission to access the GPS -- that's the all-or-nothing Android permissions model, unfortunately.

 Free42 does not query your GPS and then send that data somewhere behind your back.
 If you don't use the LOCAT function, Free42 won't touch the GPS, and when you do use LOCAT, the GPS coordinates are placed in the calculator's stack registers, nowhere else.